 Chandrashekhar Joshi is considered the Father of the experimental field of High-Gradient Plasmabased Charged Particle Acceleration – a paradigm shift for building accelerators of tomorrow.
 In a career spanning four decades, Joshi and his colleagues have carried out pioneering experiments -using laser and ultra-relativistic electron pulses as drivers- on electron and positron acceleration using plasma waves thousands of times more rapidly than in a conventional accelerator.

-The award ceremony will take place on 20 September 2018 at 15.15 in FB lecture hall at Fysikgården 4.
-In connection with the award ceremony, the laureate will hold a lecture in honour of the Austrian-Swedish physicist Lise Meitner.
+The award ceremony took place on 20 September 2018.
+In connection with the award ceremony, the laureate held a lecture in honour of the Austrian-Swedish physicist Lise Meitner.

 Previous Gothenburg Lise Meitner Award Laureates